hpe-dev-incubator/hpe-dev-portal/content/blog/getting-started-with-hpe-greenlake-api-for-backup-and-recovery.md

 ![Discover deployed StoreOnce to create cloud protection store](/img/api-discover-storeonce.png)

 2. Next, I discovered the cloud storage at the correct location from the list of the available storage location and copy the `storageLocationId` as shown in below JSON response body.
-The discovery was done by using a HPE GreenLake API oata services [set o﻿f APIs](https://developer.greenlake.hpe.com/docs/greenlake/services/data-services/public/guide/).
+The discovery was done by using t﻿he HPE GreenLake API f﻿or D﻿ata Services [set o﻿f APIs](https://developer.greenlake.hpe.com/docs/greenlake/services/data-services/public/guide/).
 Note from the below figure that I used filter `“backup-and-recovery”` in capabilities to capture selected storage locations with the correct capability.
 The below figure shows information about the location (region) where the data will be stored; conversely, it’s located at `“Richmond”`, cloud service provide was `“AZURE”`, and cloud services provider identification is `“eastus2”`.
+W﻿e will use the value `﻿"azure:eastus2"` from the key `id` of this API's response body as the `storageLocationID` value.
 The API used for this: `GET /data-services/v1beta1/storage-locations?filter=”backup-and-recovery” in capabilities`.

 ![API to figure out the Azure storage location](/img/figure-out-storage-location.png)